BenKaehler/q2-makarsa/README.md

 cd pluginExample/
 ```

-This folder will contain the QIIME 2 artefacts produced by PKGNAME at the completion of each example.
+This folder will contain the QIIME 2 artefacts produced by pretty-easi at the completion of each example.

 ### Basic work flow